Riverdance: The Animated Adventure: Plot

 In an Irish seaside village, a boy named Keegan spends much of his days in a lighthouse run by his grandfather, who tells him stories of the Huntsman that's after the light, and the Megaloceros Giganteus who protect it.
 They bond over Riverdance, a special dance to celebrate the life.
 One day, Keegan’s grandfather passes away, leaving him despondent to run the lighthouse as he is chosen to be the DJ at the St. Patrick’s Day party by Margot, the local music store owner.

 Keegan goes outside the village, where he stumbles upon his friend, a Spanish girl named Moya.
 She makes him go down river, where it's revealed that she can dance on water.
 Moya introduces Keegan to her two Megaloceros Giganteus friends Penny and Benny, who lead the two to their herd.
 They enter a hurling match, and Keegan befriends the king, Patrick.
-Keegan finds an abandoned lighthouse, where he encounters the Huntsman, who tries to take him under his wing, which Keegan refuses.
+Keegan comes upon Newgrange, where he encounters the Huntsman, who tries to take him under his wing, which Keegan refuses.
 The group travels to the sea, where Keegan sees a vision of his grandfather; Moya previously reveals that she saw her grandmother in this world, and by closing their eyes, people’s ancestors will appear.
 The Huntsman catches up with them, and tries shooting the herd alongside Keegan.
 Huntsman offers Patrick’s life and antlers in exchange for Keegan.
 Patrick agrees, and after the Huntsman shoots him, the river stops flowing.
 Keegan and the deer perform a dance in Patrick's memory, getting rid of the Huntsman and saving the river.

 Keegan reunites with Moya and Benny becomes the new king of the Megaloceros Giganteus.
 Keegan and Moya return home, where Keegan, now content with his life, turns back on the lighthouse.
 He commits to the St. Patrick’s Day party, where everyone celebrates life while the Megaloceros Giganteus live in harmony again.